-Upon opening the steel pail, atmospheric moisture penetrates the porous fleece material on the top and bottom of the Phostoxin® Prepac Rope.
+Upon opening the aluminum foil pouch, atmospheric moisture penetrates the porous fleece material on the top and bottom of the Phostoxin® Prepac.
 The Phostoxin® tablets then begin to react to produce small quantities of hydrogen phosphide gas which diffuses out through the fleece into the surrounding space.
 This reaction starts slowly, gradually accelerates and then tapers off again as the aluminum phosphide is spent.
-The rate of decomposition of the Prepac Rope will vary depending upon moisture and temperature conditions.
+The rate of decomposition of the Prepac will vary depending upon moisture and temperature conditions.
 For example, when moisture and temperature are high, decomposition of Phostoxin® may be complete in less than 3 days.
 At lower ambient temperatures and relative humidity levels, however, decomposition of Phostoxin® may require 5 days or more.

 After decomposition, Phostoxin® leaves a grey-white powder composed almost entirely of aluminum hydroxide and other approved inert ingredients.
-This powder will be retained inside the fleece of the Prepac Rope and may be retrieved after fumigation so as not to contaminate the treated commodity.
-If properly exposed, the spent Phostoxin® Prepac Rope will normally contain only a small amount of unreacted aluminum phosphide and may be disposed of without hazard.
+This powder will be retained inside the fleece of the Prepac and may be retrieved after fumigation so as not to contaminate the treated commodity.
+If properly exposed, the spent Phostoxin® Prepac will normally contain only a small amount of unreacted aluminum phosphide and may be disposed of without hazard.
 This is not considered a hazardous waste.
-However, partially spent residual from incompletely exposed Phostoxin® Prepacs Rope may require special care.
+However, partially spent residual from incompletely exposed Phostoxin® Prepacs may require special care.
 Precautions and instructions for further deactivation and disposal will be given later in this Applicator's Manual.

-Phostoxin® Prepac Ropes are supplied in resealable gas-tight containers and their shelf life is unlimited as long as the packaging remains intact.
-Do not expose Ropes to the atmosphere any longer than is necessary prior to fumigation.
+Phostoxin® Prepacs are supplied in gas-tight containers and their shelf life is unlimited as long as the packaging remains intact.
+However, once opened for fumigation, the entire contents of the aluminum foil pouch must be used as it cannot be resealed.
 Storage and handling instructions will be given in detail later in the Applicator's Manual.